kellykochanski/rescal-snow/paper.md

 We have therefore set up structures for configuring, running, and analyzing parallel simulation instances.
 We hope that the above practices will enable users to run high-quality numerical experiments with Rescal-snow.

-# Availability

-This software, distributed under the GNU General Public License v3.0, is available at [https://github.com/LLNL/Rescal-snow](https://github.com/LLNL/Rescal-snow) along with its installation guide and [tutorials](docs/rescal-snow-tutorials.md).

 # Acknowledgements

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 This paper is released under LLNL-JRNL-786878-DRAFT.